brumar/jbsays/README.md

 1. Authorizes Claude Code to run with the `--dangerously-skip-permissions` flag
 2. Generates credentials based on your Claude.ai account
 3. Sets up the project environment properly
+4. Initializes a git repository if one doesn't exist (use `--no-git` to skip this)

 Without initialization, the tool will not work correctly.

+If git initialization fails during init, an error message will suggest using the `--no-git` flag.

 ## Security Considerations